 - You could resell your equipment for, and

 - Someone would pay to recycle this equipment.

 There were few additional considerations in most cases.

-As data risks became more publicized and data threats more intimidating, companies began to dedicate resources to ensure data destruction of information stored on retired IT assets.
+As data risks became more publicized and data threats more intimidating, companies began dedicating resources to ensure data destruction of information stored on retired IT assets.
 Companies have a vested interest in protecting confidential corporate information such as trade secrets, sales records, copyright and intellectual property, as well as customer data.

 Global companies often face the challenge of consistently managing data destruction processes from country to country at smaller offices with remote employees.

 On top of managing inventory, these global companies must also consider changes to data bearing devices over time.
 For instance, it took several years for all-in-one copiers and printers to be recognized as “data bearing devices” after they were equipped with hard drives to support electronic document storage.
 As our devices today become “smarter”, regular reassessment of data risks on retired IT assets and equipment will be critical.